Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Methods

 which is just the standard $S=1/2$ spin space that will be used in the SSE sampling of the spin part of the Hamiltonian in the absence of holes.
 The Hilbert space including a single hole in Eq.~(\ref{etabasis}) will here be accessed only when measuring the Green's function.

 Three types of operators in the Hamiltonian can be identified that will be sampled in the SSE scheme:

 and the $t$-$J$ Hamiltonian is then

-where the first negative sign will be canceled by the minus sign appearing in the density operator ${\rm e}^{-\beta H}$.
+where the first negative sign is canceled by the minus sign appearing in the density operator ${\rm e}^{-\beta H}$.
 In Eq.~(\ref{hop3}), $I_{ij}$ is simply a unit operator associated with the sites $i,j$ whose role will become clear below.

-To measure the Green's function at $L$ predefined time slices, which we here take equally spaced at separation $\Delta_\tau=\beta/L$, it is convenient to expand the individual slice operators ${\rm e}^{-\Delta_\tau H}$ instead of the single expansion of the full density operator;
+To measure the Green's function at $L$ predefined time slices, which we here take equally spaced at separation $\Delta_\tau=\beta/L$, it is convenient to expand the individual slice operators ${\rm e}^{-\Delta_\tau H}$ instead of the single expansion of the full density operator \cite{Flynn26};

 where the operators $K_{l,i}$ are drawn from the set of operators defined in Eqs.~(\ref{hops}), i.e., $K_{l,s} \in \{-H_{a,ij}\}$.
 As usual \cite{Sandvik10}, the expansions are cut at some order $n_l=M$ beyond which the series is in practice completely converged.
-Unit operators $K_{l,s}=I$ separate from the Hamiltonian operators are used to randomly augment the terms with $n_l < M$ to length $M$, with $n_l$ still counting the number of Hamiltonian operators in the expansion at slice $l$.
+Unit operators $K_{l,s} \equiv I$ distinct from the Hamiltonian operators are used to randomly augment the terms with $n_l < M$ to length $M$, with $n_l$ still counting the number of Hamiltonian operators in the expansion at slice $l$.
 The combinatorial factor is then modified to

 and the partition function $Z={\rm Tr}\{{\rm e}^{-\beta H}\}$ is further sampled in a chosen basis, here the spin states $|\alpha\rangle = \prod |\alpha_i\rangle$: